-- The blood circulation in the wound region improves.
+- Blood circulation in the wound region improves.
 As a result, more stem cells and important building blocks can reach the surgical area.

-To avoid postoperative complications, ozone can be very effectively combined with the use of A-PRF.
+To avoid postoperative complications, ozone can be effectively combined with the use of A-PRF.

 A-PRF (Advanced Platelet Rich Fibrin) is a method for producing endogenous wound dressings to protect and regenerate wounds after surgical interventions.

-Immediately before the operation, a small amount of blood is taken from the patient, which is then centrifuged.
-This takes place in a special centrifuge, with the speed and duration of rotation being precisely adjusted.
+Right before dental surgery, a small amount of blood is taken from the patient, which is then centrifuged.
+This is done with a special centrifuge in which the speed and duration of rotation is set precisely.

-This composition of important cells and building blocks forms an ideal basis for a stable fibrin framework, which adheres tightly to the wound edges and offers no possibility of infections (avoids infection).
+This composition of important cells and building blocks forms an ideal basis for a stable fibrin framework, which adheres tightly to the wound edges and helps avoid infections.

 Stem cells now enter the fibrin framework via the wound edges and convert the membrane into jawbone.